 I thought this proverb was quite interesting: “A man of many companions may come to ruin” Prov 18:24.

 On the flipside, friends may betray and hurt us too.
 What is important is that you don’t allow it to define you.
 Seek reliable counsel to put it into perspective.
 If you are at fault, of course, apologize and make the effort to mend the relationship.
 We should always try to fix a relationship, rather than walk away from it unresolved.
 (Mat 5:32)

 Work colleagues can be a challenge.
 We don’t choose the other people in the office.
 With so many varied characters all in one place, there is bound to be conflict.
 Yet even in these situations, we can learn more about ourselves and we can learn coping mechanisms such as tolerance and patience.
 It may not be perfect but it is part of learning, growing and thriving.
 We don’t have to be close friends with everybody.

 We learn resilience through challenges and it is about minimizing the effect on your life.
 If we don’t get this right, we end up going home and taking it out on the family.
 More often than not, it is people that stress us out, not the work.

-If you struggle to make and keep friends, and you move from job to job regularly because there is always a person you don’t get along with, then there might be… (ahem) Well you might want to chat to somebody about that.
+If you struggle to make and keep friends, and you move from job to job regularly because there is always a person you don’t get along with, then there might be… (ahem) Well, you might want to chat with somebody about that.